WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 ### `wp-on-async`

-This directive is a more performant approach of `wp-on`.
-The action will be yielded to the main thread to not block it, allowing other interactions that otherwise would be waiting on the main thread to run sooner.
-Use this directive for any `wp-on` that doesn't need synchronous access to the `event` object, in particular the methods `event.preventDefault()`, `event.stopPropagation()`, and `event.stopImmediatePropagation()`.
+This directive is a more performant approach for `wp-on`.
+It immediately yields to main to avoid contributing to a long task, allowing other interactions that otherwise would be waiting on the main thread to run sooner.
+Use this async version whenever there is no need for synchronous access to the `event` object, in particular the methods `event.preventDefault()`, `event.stopPropagation()`, and `event.stopImmediatePropagation()`.

 ### `wp-on-window`

+> [!NOTE]
+> Consider using the more performant `wp-on-window-async` instead (below) if your directive code does not need synchronous access to the event object.

 This directive allows you to attach global window events like `resize`, `copy`, and `focus` and then execute a defined callback when those happen.